jsoftware/ide_jhs/guest/guest-readme.txt

 *** edit sudoers to allow sudo without password
 $ sudo visudo
-eric ALL=(ALL:ALL) NOPASSWD: /home/eric/git/addons/ide/jhs/guest-sudo-sh
-ec2-user ALL=(ALL:ALL) NOPASSWD: /home/ec2-user/j9.4/addons/ide/jhs/guest-sudo-sh
+desktop requires following line to allow guest-sudo-sh to run eric ALL=(ALL:ALL) NOPASSWD: /home/eric/git/addons/ide/jhs/guest-sudo-sh ec2-user ALL=(ALL:ALL) NOPASSWD: /home/ec2-user/j9.4/addons/ide/jhs/guest-sudo-sh pke aws - does not require edit as the following is already in file /etc/sudoers.d/90-cloud-init-users ec2-user ALL=(ALL) NOPASSWD:ALL

 *** build it
 create aws machine